-A Farm Stand, an agricultural tourism use (ATO) with complimentary uses, and a community gathering facility (CS) such as a grange hall, are located across from the Vintage Lane access drive.
-These two buildings would be a maximum of 3,000 sf.
+A Farm Stand, an agricultural tourism use (ATO) with complimentary uses, and a community gathering facility (CS) located in the existing Barn just to the west of the Farm Stand, are located across from the Vintage Lane access drive.
 This farm stand and community assembly area are to support local agricultural viability and provide a gathering place for the community.
 Refer to Section 4.5 - Development Sequencing, for details regarding development timing requirements.